trane-dev/Trane/trane/datasets/data/airbnb_reviews/README.md

 In this package, we have made the following modification to the original dataset:

+- Combined data from New York City, London, Paris, and San Francisco
 - Applied sentiment analysis to the comments column to derive rating scores for each entry.
 - Subsampled the listing_id to make for quicker analysis.